SSimonPhd/portfolio/README.md

 10. Added icons with active links for email, LinkedIn, and GitHub in connect sections
 11. Added tooltip to connect icons
 12. Added text labels to project figures
+13. Added CSS reset file and link
-13. Commented HTML & CSS to indicate changes made
+14. Commented HTML & CSS to indicate changes made

 - Screenshot